brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

    pip install torch==2.2.0 torchvision==0.17.0 torchaudio==2.2.0 --index-url https://download.pytorch.org/whl/cu118
    ```

-   then cd to any directory in your new yoloV9 venv and paste that code
+   In the Command, activate your new yolov9 virtual environment and paste that code

-3. Next we want to clone the yoloV9 github repository into the virutal environment, this is different from the "pip" install of the YoloV8 highlighting the different designers of the two models.
+3. Next we want to clone the yoloV9 github repository into the virutal environment, this is different from the "pip" install of the YoloV8 highlighting the different approach of the different designers of the two models.
 Go to

    `(AIvenv3.11) C:\Users\...Your\Folder\Path...\AI_Project\AIvenv3.11YoloV9\Scripts>`